 The Holy Spirit came to enable you to know Christ through a new birth and to give you the power to live and share the abundant life which Jesus promised to all who trust and obey Him.

 The Holy Spirit inspired holy men of old to write the Scriptures.
 As you read the Bible, He reveals its truth to you.
 I read passages of Scripture that I have read many times before, and suddenly, at the moment I need a particular truth, a certain passage comes alive to me.
 Why?
 Because the Holy Spirit makes the Word of God relevant and meaningful when I need it.
 It is a living Book inspired by the Spirit, and only Christians who are filled with the Spirit can understand the true meaning of God’s Word.

-I cannot live a holy life apart from the help of the Holy Spirit for, "the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control” (Galatians 5:22-23, NIV 1984).
+I cannot live a holy life apart from the help of the Holy Spirit for, “the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control” (Galatians 5:22-23, NIV 1984).

 It is impossible to even know Christ apart from the regenerating ministry of the Spirit.
-It was Jesus of Nazareth, Himself, who said, "Unless a man is born of water and the Spirit, he cannot enter the kingdom of God."
+It was Jesus of Nazareth Himself who said, “Unless a man is born of water and the Spirit, he cannot enter the kingdom of God” (John 3:5, TLB).
 It is impossible for you to become a Christian, to understand the Bible and other spiritual truths, to pray, to live a holy life, to witness or do anything for the Lord Jesus apart from the person of the Holy Spirit of God.